Quotes and Readings of the Day

 Delightful wilds where crowds don't delight, those free from passion delight, for they're not searching for sensual pleasures.

 Eco-Tip of the Day

 Hindu Quote of the Day

-From "The Heart of Awareness: A Translation of the Ashtavakra Gita," by Thomas Byrom, 1990.
-Reprinted by arrangement with Shambhala Publications, Inc., Boston. www.shambhala.com.
+From "Teachings of the Hindu Mystics," © 2001 by Andrew Harvey.
+Reprinted by arrangement with Shambhala Publications, Boston, www.shambhala.com.

 Holistic Living Quote of the Day

 Muslim Quote of the Day